hsientzucheng/CP-360-Weakly-Supervised-Saliency/README.md

 # CP-360-Weakly-Supervised-Saliency
-This is the code for the paper [Cube Padding for Weakly-Supervised Saliency Prediction in 360° Videos](http://aliensunmin.github.io/project/360saliency/)
+This is the partial code for the paper [Cube Padding for Weakly-Supervised Saliency Prediction in 360° Videos](http://aliensunmin.github.io/project/360saliency/)

 ## Dataset
 To get Wild-360 dataset, check our [project website](http://aliensunmin.github.io/project/360saliency/).